j93hahn/neural-networks/README.md

 ### diffusion-arch/

 This directory contains several papers on diffusion modeling, as well as a link to a diffusion model hackathon which I participated in with members of my research lab in June 2022.

+### results/

+This subdirectory contains information on the experiments I ran, as well as the script I used to create my results.
+As part of these experiments, I also used a Jupyter notebook to visualize the gradients and parameters of various models in order to play around and uncover relationships behind weight initialization and weight normalization.